-Since joining Hallidays in March of 2018, I have learnt such a lot.
-I have been interested to learn more about logistics and systems, such as SAP, and have received expert training and guidance to help me settle in.
+Since joining Hallidays in early December 2018, I have already learnt such a lot.
+I am interested to learn more about logistics and systems, such as SAP, and am receiving ongoing training and guidance to help me settle in.

-It is rewarding to work in such a happy and customer focussed environment, with a supportive team.
-I have always enjoyed assisting customers with queries and resolving issues and I am able to utilise this skill each day at Hallidays”.
+It is rewarding to work in such a happy and customer focused environment, with a supportive team.
+I enjoy assisting customers with queries and resolving issues and I am able to utilise my skills each day at Hallidays”.

 My coffin would be a Claughton Solid Oak with full suite.
 My song ..to be confirmed.